-Guest Toileries consist of Irish made, natural ingredients of high quality, are chemical free, and come in refillable glass 500ml bottles.
+Voya Guest Toiletries are Irish made, natural ingredients of high quality, are chemical free, and come in refillable 100% recycled plastic 300ml bottles.

-We use chemical free cleaning products in our guest bedrooms.
+We use chemical free cleaning products in our guest bedrooms and public areas.

-All radiator valves have been replaced with thermostatic vales.
+All radiator valves have been replaced with thermostatic valves.

 We are constantly replacing light bulbs used with low energy led and halogen versions.